 Free Non-Commercial RenderMan FAQ

-Pixar’s RenderMan is the premier professional rendering software used by talented creators and studios large and small to generate the photorealistic visuals used in the majority of visual effects movies and many animated features, including all of Pixar's films.
-RenderMan is responsible for the final look and appearance of the imagery that you see on screen.
-Additional insight into what RenderMan does can be found here.
+Pixar’s RenderMan is the premier professional rendering software used by talented creators and studios large and small, to generate the photorealistic visuals used in most visual effects and animated movies including all of Pixar's films.
+For a more detailed overview of the features in the latest RenderMan 21.

-Q: What skills will I need to use Non-Commercial RenderMan?
+What skills do I need to use Non-Commercial RenderMan?

-As professional rendering software at the leading edge of technical development, familiarity with CG modeling, animation, lighting, and rendering concepts is important to properly utilize RenderMan's capabilities.
-If you are not familiar with the process of creating and rendering images, we suggest becoming familiar with one of the CG authoring solutions listed above.
+As professional rendering software at the leading edge of technical development, familiarity with general computer graphics modeling, animation, lighting, and rendering concepts is important to properly utilize RenderMan's capabilities.
+If you are not familiar with the process of rendering images, we recommend becoming familiar with one of the supported CG authoring solutions listed above first.

-No. There is only one RenderMan and the free Non-Commercial RenderMan will be exactly the same as the commercial version used by creative artists the world over, offering full and complete access to its capabilities.
-The only limitation is that upon acceptance of the EULA upon installation, the software is only thereafter used for non-commercial purposes.
+Yes.
+Non-Commercial RenderMan has identical features to the commercial version used by creative artists the world over, offering free and complete access to its capabilities.
+There are no limitations except that Non-Commercial RenderMan is node-locked and does not have a floating network license.
+Upon installation and acceptance of the EULA, Non-Commercial RenderMan should only thereafter be used for non-commercial purposes.

 Simply, any usage of RenderMan that does not generate direct profits.
 Examples of non-commercial usage include evaluations, personal projects, learning, student and academic use, experimentation and research.